genericalley/discord-voice-transcription/README.md

 - Each user is a separate audio channel, the bot hears everyone separately.
 - Only when your user picture turns green in the voice channel will the bot receive your audio.
 - A long pause interrupts the audio input.
-- (WitAI only) The duration of a single audio input is limited to 20 seconds, longer audio is not transcribed.
+- The duration of a single audio input is limited to 20 seconds, longer audio is not (yet!) transcribed.

 ## Language

-WitAI supports over 120 languages (https://wit.ai/faq), however only one language can be used at a time.
-If you're not speaking English on Discord, then change your default language on WitAI under "settings" for your app.
+---
+**TODO** not yet implemented for google api

+---

 You can also change the language using the following bot command: